Ketamine-Assisted Psychotherapy

 What is the process of incorporating ketamine into therapy?

 I use ketamine-assisted psychotherapy (KAP) with clients who present with PTSD, anxiety, depression, and attachment/relational issues.
-I provide KAP for individuals who want to explore this approach as an adjunct to the work they are doing with their current therapist, as well as with my own clients, to enhance and deepen the work in which we are already engaged.
+I provide KAP for individuals who want to explore this approach as an adjunct to the work they are doing with their current therapist, as well as with my own clients.
+KAP can enhance and deepen the healing in which we are already engaged.

-Ketamine-assisted psychotherapy involves an initial intake and assessment with me over 2-3 sessions, conducted in 50-minute or extended sessions.
-If we decide that KAP is a helpful and appropriate path for you, you will meet with one of the prescribers that I work with to do a medical evaluation and obtain a prescription for the ketamine.
-We will conduct 1-2 preparation sessions to set intentions and plan for the ketamine session.
+Ketamine-assisted psychotherapy involves initial intake, assessment and preparation sessions with me over 2-3 sessions as well as a medical intake with one of my prescribers.
+Once the medical evaluation with the prescriber is completed, you will receive a prescription to bring to your ketamine assisted session/s with me.
 A standard session will last 2-3 hours.
 You will need a ride to and from the ketamine session because you should not drive for several hours after taking ketamine.
 During the session, you will lie down and listen to a playlist specifically designed to support the ketamine experience.
 I will be with you the whole time to keep you comfortable and safe as well as to process any material that comes up.
 You will have the option to receive EMDR as you start to feel the effects of the ketamine diminish.

 Once you are able to sit up, talk, and are no longer feeling the ketamine strongly, I will bring you some simple food and we will close the session.
 Then you will go home and we will have a follow up appointment as soon after the ketamine session as possible.
 I like to try to meet with people 48 hours or less after the session to use the window of heightened neuroplasticity to our advantage.